sea slater marine woodlouse

 Aside from the sea slaters, there are many other species of isopods that can be found in and around rockpools, on the rocky shore and in the open sea.

-Like the sea slaters (and woodlice), isopods typically have bodies which are flattened low to the ground - like woodlice - which differentiates them from the amphipods below which also have flattened bodies - but they flattened vertically meanign that they are tall, and narrow.
+Like the sea slaters (and woodlice), isopods typically have bodies which are flattened low to the ground - like woodlice - which differentiates them from the amphipods below which also have flattened bodies - but they flattened vertically meaning that they are tall, and narrow.

 Idotea sp.